-Papayas (Carica papaya) and their seeds contain compounds that have been shown to have antihypertensive, antioxidant, anti-amoebic, antiparasitic, antiseptic, wound and burn healing, contraceptive, radioprotective and neuroprotective properties, as well as improving cholesterol profile and assisting with digestion.
+Papayas (Carica papaya) and their seeds contain compounds that have been shown to have anti-inflammatory, antihypertensive, antioxidant, anti-amoebic, antiparasitic, antiseptic, wound and burn healing, contraceptive, radioprotective and neuroprotective properties, as well as improving cholesterol profile and assisting with digestion.

 Breast cancer-related effects of eating papaya